 'Now corn flake tart seems like such a weird recipe – it was essentially carbs on carbs – but, back then, it was just so good.
 A chewy mix of corn flakes stuck together with syrup, topped with lashings of custard.
 I’m sure it wouldn’t be allowed on a school menu these days, if Jamie Oliver had anything to do with it, but we loved it!’

 Find the recipe for Corn flake & Syrup Tart here.

 Emma Edwards, 41, owns a pre-school nursery in Buntingford and recalls one school pud in particular: Arctic roll.

 ‘I’ve always had a bit of a sweet tooth, so whenever I think back to queuing up in the canteen, my mind goes straight to the puds.

 'I do remember the savoury stuff.
 I grew up in the 1980s and everything we had at school seemed to come with baked beans, which I hated.
-We’d have meat pie with an ice cream scoop of that really solid mashed potato, but the dinner ladies would serve it with a massive dollop of baked beans, too, which turned everything on the plate orange!
+We’d have meat pie with an ice cream scoop of that really solid mashed potato.

-'The puddings, though… they were the best.
-We had lots of different sponges, all served with steaming hot custard.
-I loved those, but actually my favourites were always the cold puds, in particular the Arctic roll.
+'The puddings were the best, though.
+My favourites were always the cold puds, and Arctic roll in particular.
 I just loved the combo of Swiss roll, raspberry jam and freezing-cold vanilla ice cream that ran through the middle of it.

 'I’ve made Arctic roll for my own kids, with frozen yogurt rather than ice cream.
 That combined with the sponge is just as delicious as I remember.
 Especially with extra joojar!’